quakerpunk/gatsby-blog/content/blog/weekly-reading/volume-8.md

 >
 > In response, the state-backed China Advertising Association, which has 2,000 members, has launched a new way to track and identify iPhone users called CAID, which is being widely tested by tech companies and advertisers in the country.

-I was leery of TikTok.
+I didn't sign up for a TikTok account, because I had a feeling they weren't going to be good stewards of my data.
 Sad to say, my fears were not unfounded.

 - - -